ByteInternet/byte-rpc-crontab/README.md

 git remote add debian git://git.debian.org/git/pkg-cron/pkg-cron.git

 # 5. Build
-sudo git-buildpackage --git-pbuilder --git-dist=squeeze --git-arch=i386 --git-debian-branch=byte
+git-buildpackage --git-pbuilder --git-dist=wheezy --git-arch=amd64 --git-debian-branch=byte

-# 6. Test
-# Test if the build succeeded
+# 6. Test if the build succeeded
 # 7. Tag the current version, take new version from changelog
 git tag $VERSION
 git push
 git push --tags

 # 8. Push
-# Make sure you have the dput.cf install that comes with your
+# Make sure you have the dput.cf install that comes with your dev machine.
-# dev machine.
 This might take some work to get right.
-dput -uf squeeze-staging $changesfile  # To staging dput -uf squeeze $changesfile  # To production
+dput -uf wheezy-staging $changesfile  # To staging dput -uf wheezy $changesfile  # To production
 ```